mjackson/strata/README.md

 # Usage

+The simplest possible Strata app looks like this:

+    function app(env, callback) {
+        callback(200, {}, "Hello world!");
+    }

+    require("strata").run(app);

+# Documentation

-The doc directory contains files that make up the Strata user manual.
-Each file is a chapter of the manual that contains documentation about a certain feature of the framework and a code example.
+The Strata user manual (see doc) is designed to teach you how to get up and running with the framework as quickly as possible.
+Each chapter of the manual contains documentation about a certain feature of the framework and a code example.

 The manual is written in such a way that the topics and examples discussed in higher numbered chapters build upon previous ones.
-Thus, it is recommended to start with lower numbered chapters when getting started with Strata and work your way up to higher ones.
+Thus, it is recommended to start with lower numbered chapters when getting started and work your way up to higher ones.

 You can also [read the manual online](http://stratajs.org/manual).